Foreign Knowledge

 Must have 4X4

 We only got stuck four times.
-Once on the beach at Lake Malawi and three times on or near beaches in Moçambique.
+Once near the beach at Lake Malawi and three times on or near beaches in Moçambique.

 In Malawi I got out to let down my tyres but a group of people from nearby ran up: “No, no. Don’t.
-We’ll push you out!”
+You drive, We’ll push you out!”

 Turns out they were Bahá’í Faith folks having a picnic on a day of religious significance to them (maybe the Birth of the Báb in 1819?).
 They believe in World peace.
 Me too, brothers!
 World peace, a friendly push and not having to re-inflate my tyres is what I believe in!
 Handshakes and good wishes all round.